Omar-p/learning-notes/spring/integration.md

 - basis of other spring projects [cloud stream for building highly scalably event-driven microservice]
 - integrate different system have challenges such as :

-  1. each system may produce different data format
+  - 1- each system may produce different data format.
   - asynchronous adv.
-1. More responsive system because sender does not have to wait.
-2. Messages buffering makes the system resilient to failure: after the receiver recover from failure, the receiver will find msgs in the Q - 3.
-Receiver processes messages at its own rate.
+    - 1- .
+More responsive system because sender does not have to wait.
+    - 2- Messages buffering makes the system resilient to failure: after the receiver recover from failure, the receiver will find msgs in the Q
-  2
+    - 3- Receiver processes messages at its own rate.
-  a typical spring integration app will has a multiple MessageChannel, so when we inject it. we may need to use @Qualifier("beanName") to explicitly specify what we want.
+  - 2- a typical spring integration app will has a multiple MessageChannel, so when we inject it. we may need to use @Qualifier("beanName") to explicitly specify what we want.

-use classes from org.springframework.messaging over org.springframework.integration:\
+- use classes from org.springframework.messaging over org.springframework.integration:\

-- historical they were in integration package, people find them so useful so they add them to spring core. for backward competability they don't remove it from ..integration
+  - historical they were in integration package, people find them so useful <br>  so they add them to spring core. for backward competability they don't remove <br>  it from ..integration

-dsl
+### dsl
-give us a set of builders to configure spring integration flow, IntegrationFlow initializ set of spring integration compnents and wire them together.
-IntegrationFlow.from(startingPoint).handle([class and method want service activator to call])
+- give us a set of builders to configure spring integration flo <br> IntegrationFlow initializ set of spring integration compnents and wire <br> them together.
+  - IntegrationFlow.from(startingPoint).handle([class and method want service activator to call])

+## Channels
-subscribable channel:
+  ### subscribable channel:
--implement event-driven consumer pattern, push msgs to rec, Non-buffering
+  - implement event-driven consumer pattern, push msgs to rec, Non-buffering
-Implementation:
+    - Implementation:
-_ Unicasting dispatcher[DirectChannel, ExectuorChannel] (pattern: p2p)
+      - Unicasting dispatcher[DirectChannel, ExectuorChannel] (pattern: p2p)
-_ broadcasting dispatcher[PublishSubscribeChannel] (pattern (pub-sub))
+      - broadcasting dispatcher[PublishSubscribeChannel] (pattern (pub-sub))
+      - DirectChannel:
-DirectChannel: - call one of its subscriber when the msg is sent on the same thread.
+        - call one of its subscriber when the msg is sent on the same thread.
+      - ExectuorChannel:
-ExectuorChannel: - p2p that delegates to an instance of TaskExecutor to perform msg dispatching, shouldn't be used for transactions that span channel calls doesn't need to block the sender.
+        - p2p that delegates to an instance of TaskExecutor to perform msg dispatching, <br> shouldn't be used for transactions that span channel calls doesn't need to block the sender.

+  ### Pollabl Channel:
-Pollabl Channel: - Polling Consumer create a separate thread and periodically poll the channel for msgs, Pull, Buffering. - QueueChannel
+    - Polling Consumer create a separate thread and periodically poll the channel for msgs, Pull, Buffering.
+    - QueueChannel
-default: usie linked blocking queue with unbounded capacity. [u can configure type or capacity] if q is empty thee receiver block until the sender send msg or timeout.
+    - default: use linked blocking queue with unbounded capacity. [u can configure type or capacity] <br>  if q is empty thee receiver block until the sender send msg or timeout.
--RendezvousChannel
+  ### RendezvousChannel
-ZeroCapacity Queue channel, Block until sender and receiver meet. - Backed by SynchronizeQueue - p2p, synchronize sender and receiver[check availability of something], best use for the request-reply pattern. - PriorityQueue
+    - ZeroCapacity Queue channel, Block until sender and receiver meet.
+      - Backed by SynchronizeQueue
+      - p2p, synchronize sender and receiver[check availability of something], best use for the request-reply pattern.
+      - PriorityQueue
-Default oredering by "priority" header, can be overrided[by definig ur own Comparator] - - pollable and buffered - stored message in PriorityBlockingQueue - Potential to starve message with low priority.
+         - Default oredering by "priority" header, can be overrided[by definig ur own Comparator]
+- pollable and buffered - stored message in PriorityBlockingQueue - Potential to starve message with low priority.
+- DirectChannel
-DirectChannel - p2p subscribable that enables a single thread to perform operations on both sides of the channel. - when the pub invokes its send method, it forwards the msg in that same thread to its msg dispatcher, which invokes the subscriber's handleMsg method. when sub completes, the the response is returned to the pub. -> supporting transaction. - Motivation: Transaction Integrity: - support transactions that must span across the channel while still benefiting from the abstraction and loose coupling that channel provides. - sender block on the send() until receiver complete msg processing - - best choice for transactional calls that span across a channel, while retaining loose coupling.
+  - p2p subscribable that enables a single thread to perform operations on both sides of the channel.
+  - when the pub invokes its send method, it forwards the msg in that same thread to its msg dispatcher, <br> which invokes the subscriber's handleMsg method. when sub completes, the the response is <br> returned to the pub. -> supporting transaction.
+  - Motivation: Transaction Integrity:
+    - support transactions that must span across the channel while still benefiting from the abstraction <br> and loose coupling that channel provides.
+    - sender block on the send() until receiver complete msg processing
+    - best choice for transactional calls that span across a channel, while retaining loose coupling.

 3

-- to send msg to mq we need to convert it to suitable format - java serialization drawbacks:
+- to send msg to mq we need to convert it to suitable format
+  - java serialization drawbacks:
-  1-a serialized java obj is a binary blob of data which is not easily human readable.
+    - 1-a serialized java obj is a binary blob of data which is not easily human readable.
-  2-tightly coupled with a specific version of java class. if u make change to the class, then u might get an incompatible class change error when u read an obj that was serialized with an older version. - json : need to use object-to-json-transformer [need input-channel, output-channel, ]
+    - 2-tightly coupled with a specific version of java class.
+      - if u make change to the class, then u might get an incompatible class change error when u read = > an obj that was serialized with an older version.
+  - json: need to use object-to-json-transformer [need input-channel, output-channel, ]
-  Message Broker : - an intermediary computer program module that translates a message from the formal messaging protocol of the sender to the formal messaging protocol of the receiver. - decouple sender from the receiver. ex : [to configure in spring]
+  - Message Broker :
+    - an intermediary computer program module that translates a message from the formal messaging  protocol of the sender to the formal messaging protocol of the receiver.
+    - decouple sender from the receiver.
+    - ex: [to configure in spring]
-  [sender(input-channel, output-channer, transformer, adapter)]
+      - [sender(input-channel, output-channer, transformer, adapter)]
-  adapter: a glue between spring integration msg channels and other compnents and systems. - spring has many impl to it, allowing spring to connect easily with different systems.
+        - adapter: a glue between spring integration msg channels and other components and systems.
+          - spring has many impl to it, allowing spring to connect easily with different systems.

-  4
+---
-  Errors in Asynchronous Applications: - an error occurred in the receiver, what does receiver do with the msg? - in request-reply pattern > standards exception handling. - Direct channel - RendezvousChannel - execute gateway in try-block. spring make it easy: u can handle error gracefully. - in directChannel u don't have to define return type for gateway. because directChannel use 1 thread to handle sending/receiving u can just wrap gateway execution with try-catch even if it's void.
+# Errors in Asynchronous Applications:
+  - an error occurred in the receiver, what does receiver do with the msg?
+    - in request-reply pattern > standards exception handling.
+    - Direct channel - RendezvousChannel
+      - execute gateway in try-block. spring make it easy: u can handle error gracefully.
+      - in directChannel u don't have to define return type for gateway. because directChannel use 1 thread to <br>  handle sending/receiving u can just wrap gateway execution with try-catch even if it's void.

 ---